Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

 It is, on the other hand, very natural to consider this conjecture in the context of almost nonnegative {\sl sectional} curvature.
-In fact, here Yamaguchi's fibration theorem (\cite{Yam}) and the results of \cite{FY} easily imply that a finite cover of an almost nonnegatively curved manifold is the total space of a Serre fibration over a nilmanifold with simply connected fibers.
+In fact, here Yamaguchi's fibration theorem (\cite{Yam}) and the results of \cite{FY} easily imply that a finite cover of an almost nonnegatively curved manifold admits a map onto a nilmanifold whose homotopy fiber is a simply connected closed manifold.

-From mere topology, it is, however, not clear whether this fibration can actually always be made into a genuine fiber bundle.
+From mere topology, it is, however, not clear whether this homotopy fibration can actually always be made into a genuine fiber bundle.
 Our next result shows that this is indeed true, and that for manifolds of almost nonnegative {sectional} curvature Fukaya's and Yamaguchi's original conjecture essentially does hold.

 \begin{main}[Fibration Theorem] Let $M$ be an almost nonnegatively curved manifold.
 Then a finite cover $\tilde{M}$ of $M$ is the total space of a fiber bundle